Fierce, elegant and compelling… the very force of nature caught in fiction.

 A gorgeously written and unique novel that plunges the reader right into a vividly described natural world.

 A captivating walk on the wild side.

-RIGHTS SOLD PRE-PUBLICATION TO BULGARIA, ITALY AND SPAIN
+TRANSLATION RIGHTS SOLD SO FAR TO GERMANY, BULGARIA, ITALY AND SPAIN

 FROM THE JACKET: